Skip to main content

 I'm not going to name the model, but here's the logic.

 The spreadsheet didn't pick for me.
 It just killed the bad options.
 If a friend asks me which AC to get, I'm sending them the sheet, not a recommendation.
-Sort it yourself, check the warranty, check where it's made, factor in whatever deal you find.
-The pipeline stops the sticker price from deciding for you.
-The rest is yours.
+Sort it yourself, check the warranty, check the build quality, factor in whatever deal you find.
+You probably already have a feeling about which AC is right for you.
+The pipeline just visualizes that feeling so you can actually see the numbers and decide.